Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 that they are currently seeking new job opportunities!

-Lets extend this analysis by taking advantage that Bayesian Analysis deals with posterior probabilities, the values/data that we believe is more likely to occur.
+Let's extend this analysis by taking advantage of the fact that Bayesian Analysis deals with posterior probabilities, the values/data that we believe is more likely to occur.
 Lets predict the outcomes  of two 33-years old programmers that responded differently to the question "Which of the following best describes your current  job-seeking status" and simulated the results 100 times for each programmer.
 The great thing about this process is that it is easier